hphelion/documentation/devplatform/devplatform_community_install.md

 ## Prerequisites {#prerequisites}

-The HP Helion Development Platform is installed in the overcloud of HP Helion OpenStack Community Edition.
-The HP Helion Development Platform has the same [prerequisites as HP Helion OpenStack Community Edition](/helion/community/hwsw-requirements/).
+The HP Helion Development Platform is installed in the overcloud of HP Helion OpenStack&reg;.

 The system running the installer needs to have Python 2.7.
 Most modern operating systems include this as part of their base toolkit.
 This document is geared toward a Linux operating system but this does not preclude the installer from running on other operating systems with some minor modifications to the command-line statements used in this document.